pyriemann.transfer.TLRotate

 Fit TLRotate.

-Calculate the rotations matrices to transform each source domain into the target domain.
+It calculates the rotations matrices to transform each source domain into the target domain.

 Parameters:

-Xndarray, shape (n_matrices, n_channels, n_channels)
+Xndarray, shape (n_matrices, n_channels, n_channels) or shape (n_vectors, n_ts)

-Set of SPD matrices.
+Set of SPD matrices or tangent vectors.

-y_encndarray, shape (n_matrices,)
+y_encndarray, shape (n_matrices,) or shape (n_vectors,)

-Extended labels for each matrix.
+Extended labels for each matrix or vector.

-sample_weightNone | ndarray, shape (n_matrices,), default=None
+sample_weightNone | ndarray, shape (n_matrices,) or shape (n_vectors,), default=None

-Weights for each matrix.
+Weights for each matrix or vector.
 If None, it uses equal weights.

 Returns: